its-edalo/slay-the-jokers/README.md

 ## Things to Know Before Installing

-- **Disclaimer**: This mod is currently in beta, so some features might not work perfectly.
+- **Disclaimer**: This mod is still under development, so some features might not work perfectly.
 If you encounter any issues, please let me know!
     - *More formal disclaimer for meanies: this project is a hobby project, provided as-is, with no guarantees of stability, correctness, or suitability for any purpose.
 You're welcome to use it - but I take no responsibility if something goes wrong.*

 - **Access Permissions**: Currently, in order to use this mod, you need permissions to upload to the Slay the Jokers server. **Contact me before installing** in order to receive an upload key.